Modulated-Subgraph-Finder/MSF/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.
+This project is licensed under the MIT license.